mperez13/ROS-Tutorials/gazebo_notes/sensor_noise_model_info.md

     </noise>
   ```

-##IMU noise
+## IMU noise

 - For IMU sensor, we model 2 kinds of disturbance to angular rates & linear accelerations:
   - noise
   - bias
-- Angular rates & linear accelrations are considered seperately, which lead to 4 sets of parameters for the model:
+- Angular rates & linear accelerations are considered seperately, which lead to 4 sets of parameters for the model:
   - rate noise
   - rate bias
   - accel noise